Homemade Snow Globe

 Overhead Image of Homemade Snow Globe Supplies

 • Hot Glue Gun – If you don’t already have a hot glue gun, you can order one online or find one at your local craft store or on the craft aisle at your grocery store.
+I don’t recommend any other type of glue.

 • Hot Glue Sticks – Be sure to purchase glue sticks that will fit your particular hot glue gun.

 • Faux Snow – Be sure you purchase the glittery fake snow and not the fluffy stuff.
+If you can’t find faux snow, you can use large iridescent glitter flakes for a similar look.

-How to Make a Homemade Snow Globe
+How To Make A Snow Globe

-GLUE: Before you begin, cover your workspace with craft paper or a disposable table cloth.
-Flip your lid over and use hot glue to secure your mini snowman, ornament, and tree on the inside of the lid.
-Be sure that they are all glued near the center so that the jar can still fit over them.
+Flip jar lid over and use hot glue to secure mini snowman, ornament, and tree on the inside of the lid.
+Be sure that the figurines are all glued near the center so that the jar can still fit over them.

-SHAKE: Flip the jar over and gently shake it to move the snow around and enjoy your mini winter wonderland!
+Flip the jar over and gently shake it to move the snow around and enjoy your mini winter wonderland!

 Snow Globe Completed and Displayed Standing Upright on top of Faux Snow